Bank of India Q3 net profit plunges as bad loans jump

+* March quarter net profit 34.9 million rupees versus 8.9 million rupees year ago

-MUMBAI Bank of India(BOI.NS), the country's fourth-biggest lender by assets, reported on Thursday a surprise 70 percent fall in quarterly profit as bad loans jumped.
+MUMBAI Feb 12 Bank of India, the country's fourth-biggest lender by assets, reported on Thursday a surprise 70 percent fall in quarterly profit as bad loans jumped.

 The lender, majority owned by the Indian government, said net profit fell to 1.73 billion rupees ($27.7 million) for the fiscal third quarter to Dec.
 31, from 5.86 billion rupees a year earlier.